leuville/leuville-arduino-lmic-easy/src/README.md

 ## Example 1: TestLMICWrapper.ino
 This example builds a LoRaWAN device with:

- 1. A callback set on button connected to A0 pin.
+ 1. a callback set on button connected to A0 pin.
 This callback sends a "Button" message each time the button is pressed.
  2. a timer to send a "Ping" message each 5 mn
- 3. a stanby mode
+ 3. a stanby mode feature

  ## Example 2: TestProtobufEndnode.ino
 This example shows how to serialize/deserialize LoRaWAN messages with ProtocolBuffer.
+The endnode device is the same as the one built in TestLMICWrapper.ino sample.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNTY0NjExNCwtMTczODc0NzM5NiwtNT
+eyJoaXN0b3J5IjpbMTc2MjAxNzcyMSwtMTczODc0NzM5NiwtNT
 M1MzYxOTA0XX0=
 -->